Which is better for you: Disc Sander or Belt Sander?

 Detail Sanding Small Parts

-The compact size and precision of a disc sander makes it ideal for working with small parts.
-The instant-stopping abrasive disc gives great control for detail sanding parts to final tolerances.
+The compact size and precision of a disc sander make it perfect for small parts.
+Its instant-stopping abrasive disc provides excellent control.
+This is especially useful for sanding parts to final tolerances.

 Sanding Veneers or Thin Stock